zlinoliver/SkyGestures/README.md

 - **Virtual 3D Tello drone model** for users without access to a physical drone. (**planned**)
 - **Configuration panel** for customizing flight speed, monitoring battery levels, and more. (**planned**)
 - **Formation flight control** for multiple Tello drones, allowing synchronized maneuvers and operations in a coordinated fleet.
+- More features from your pull requests contributions!

 ## Contributing